The Legwork: Where to Look, What Questions to Ask

 - Don’t be afraid of pulling out your notebook or even a microphone for an interview.
 While this can seem awkward in a conversation discussing intimate subjects, these tools are an important reminder for the survivor that the conversation is an interview and that you are in fact reporting.
 (For more tips on interviewing, see tip sheet III, The Interview.)

 - As you follow your story idea, think beyond the visible wounds: How are people’s lives affected?
 What is it like to live in a shelter, with a secret address, in fear of your partner?
 How do victims sleep?
 Can they even find work?
 Do they still see friends?
 How are family members responding?

 - Make sure you stay open to the victim’s experience.
 For example, you may think a story is about recovering from severe injuries when for the victim, the injuries are not the problem but building a different life is.

 - Be ready for complexity.
 Victims are rarely saints.
 A survivor’s life choices, or previous experiences, however, do not diminish the crime that was committed.
 Don’t blame a victim because she had a history of getting involved with the wrong men.
 The responsibility lies not with women who feel trapped in abusive relationships but with men who injure, sexually assault or murder them.

 Stay on top of challenges

-Be aware of the speed and reach of social media.
-In a recent domestic violence case in Massachusetts, a reporter shared the address of a victim who lived in an undisclosed location via twitter, thinking this was the fastest way to inform a colleague.
-It was also a fast way to inform the abuser.
+- Be aware of the speed and reach of social media.
+In a recent domestic violence case in Massachusetts, a reporter shared via Twitter the address of a victim who lived in an undisclosed location, thinking this was the fastest way to inform a colleague.
+It was also the fastest way to inform the abuser.
 Remember that it is never OK to share information that can reveal the location or identity of a victim unless authorized by the victim.